kumpmati/cscr/README.md

     b == a
     // == 1 (true)

-Example of converting a reference:
+Example of converting a reference to a value:

     //declare 'a'
     a := 1;